New York State Superintendent of the Year Award

 The American Association of School Administrators’ (AASA) National Superintendent of the Year Program is acclaimed as the most prestigious honor a school system leader can attain.The Council uses the AASA awards application process to also select the New York State Superintendent of the Year.

-Nominations for candidates are open for the 2018 application process.
+Nominations for candidates were open in spring 2018 for the 2019 application process.
 Go to AASA's online nomination and application portal for more information.
-Nominations are due on August 1, 2017.
+Nominations were due on August 1, 2018.

 Once nominated, a candidate had to complete an online application.
 Completed applications were due on October 1, 2018 at AASA's online nomination and application portal at soy.aasa.org.

-Our Distinguished Services Committee, composed of current officers (with the word president in their title) and past presidents who are active superintendents, will review all applications and make their final selection by November 1, 2017 for our New York representative.
-We will recognize our New York State winner at our 2018 Winter Institute and Lobby Day / March 4-6, 2018.
+Our Distinguished Services Committee, composed of current officers (with the word president in their title) and past presidents who are active superintendents, reviewed all applications and made their final selection on November 1, 2018 for our New York representative.
+We will recognize our New York State winner at our 2019 Winter Institute and Lobby Day / March 3 -5, 2019.

-After we select a superintendent from New York to represent us, we provide access for AASA's national blue-ribbon panel to review the application so they can narrow the field to four candidates.The National Superintendent of the Year is announced at AASA’s National Conference on Education in mid-February.
-This year's event will be held February 15-17, 2018 in Nashville.
-All state superintendents of the year are also recognized.
+After we selected a superintendent from New York to represent us, we provided access for AASA's national blue-ribbon panel to review the application so they can narrow the field to four candidates.The National Superintendent of the Year is announced at AASA’s National Conference on Education in mid-February.
+This year's event will be held February 14-16, 2019 in Los Angeles, CA. All state superintendents of the year are also recognized.
 A $10,000 scholarship is awarded to a student from the high school from which the National Superintendent of the Year graduated from AASA.